myrrlyn/website-content/index.md

 listen to way, way too much girlpop.

-I work at the Sub-Zero Group as a senior embedded software engineer, where I develop oven control and interface software.
+I work at the Sub-Zero Group as a senior embedded software engineer, where I develop the control and interface software for various kitchen appliances.
 I’m very excited to be returning to my embedded and human-tool roots!
-I am not currently looking for other opportunities.
+I am not currently looking for other full-time opportunities, though I operate an LLC if you are interested in quarter-time consulting.

 I’ve previously worked as a software engineer at [Fastly] on the [H2O web server][h2o], at [Amazon Web Services][AWS] bringing Rust to embedded devices,